rjglozano/rjglozano/README.md

 - 📫 How to reach me **ryan.rjl38@gmail.com**

-- ⚡ Fun fact **I am approachable, and willing to learn new things.**
+- ⚡ Fun fact **I am approachable, active and willing to learn new things.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">